danielpaulus/go-ios/README.md

+   >                                                                  Ex. "ios devicestate enable SlowNetworkCondition SlowNetwork3GGood" ios lang [--setlocale=<locale>] [--setlang=<newlang>] [options]    Sets or gets the Device language ios diagnostics list [options]                                     List diagnostic infos ios pair [--p12file=<orgid>] [--password=<p12password>] [options]  Pairs the device.
+If the device is supervised, specify the path to the p12 file
+   >                                                                  to pair without a trust dialog.
+Specify the password either with the argument or
-   >                                                                  Ex. "ios devicestate enable SlowNetworkCondition SlowNetwork3GGood" ios lang [--setlocale=<locale>] [--setlang=<newlang>] [options]    Sets or gets the Device language ios diagnostics list [options]                                     List diagnostic infos ios pair [options]                                                 Pairs the device without a dialog for supervised devices ios ps [options]                                                   Dumps a list of running processes on the device ios forward [options] <hostPort> <targetPort>                      Similar to iproxy, forward a TCP connection to the device. ios dproxy [--binary]                                              Starts the reverse engineering proxy server.
+   >                                                                  by setting the environment variable 'P12_PASSWORD' ios ps [options]                                                   Dumps a list of running processes on the device ios forward [options] <hostPort> <targetPort>                      Similar to iproxy, forward a TCP connection to the device. ios dproxy [--binary]                                              Starts the reverse engineering proxy server.